How to Plan Your Egypt Trip: A Step-by-Step Guide From Someone Who Lives Here

 Late October through mid-December, or February through March.
 Comfortable temperatures, manageable crowds, and competitive pricing.
 Avoid June–August unless you tolerate 40°C+ heat or are heading to the Red Sea coast.

 Both are possible.
 Independent travel works but requires navigating logistics, touts, transport, and sites without explanatory context.
-Most first-time visitors who traveled independently say they wish they had used a guide.
+Many first-time visitors who travel independently say the logistics took more energy than expected.
+Both are possible — a private tour simply removes that load.
 A private tour means a licensed Egyptologist, private vehicle, pre-arranged hotels, and someone handling everything so you don't have to.

 Lightweight, breathable clothing that covers shoulders and knees in cities and at historical sites.
 Women should carry a scarf (useful for mosques, sun, and dusty sites).
 Swimwear is fine at hotel pools and Red Sea resorts.
 Closed-toe walking shoes are essential — you will be on uneven stone, sand, and ramps all day.